wenyi1994/Wissenschaftliches-Programmieren/README.md

   * output:
     - fibonacci sequence
     - ratio of neighboring number
+2. MKinteg.cpp
-2. MKinteg.cpp ---- calculate the area of a circle using Monte Carlo Integration methode
+calculate the area of a circle using Monte Carlo Integration methode
   * input:
+    - r: radius of a circle
+  * outut:
+    - area of the circle